BOIL: Learning Environment Personalized Information: Blackbox Oracle Information Learning (BOIL)

 Furthermore, the net flow of the probability should be balanced across the graph, implying that $P(u \rightarrow v)$ for all $(u,v) \in E_d$ and $\pi(u)$ for all $u \in V_d$ have values such that the global balanced condition (Equation \ref{eq:global_balanced_condition}) is satisfied.
 Hence, the movement can be modeled as a Markov chain with the nodes $V_d$ as the state space.
 However, we do not know the transition probabilities $P(u \rightarrow v)$.

 Previous works have studied~\cite{mathew2011metrics, miller2015ergodic, abraham2018decentralized} how multiple agents can approximate a given distribution defined similarly to the definition of $P((u,v))$ as given in theorem \ref{theorem:probability_distribution}.
 Please observe that the loss function \ref{eq:loss_function_visibility} only depends on the transition probabilities $P((u,v))$, implying that we need to only find the correct values for $P(u \rightarrow v)$ that minimizes the loss function.
-Hence, we model the problem as a Supervised PageRank \ref{subsec:supervised_pagerank} optimization problem, and get Algorithm \ref{alg:boil} by building on \citet{NIPS2016_1f34004e}.
+Hence, we model the problem as a Supervised PageRank (\cref{subsec:supervised_pagerank}) optimization problem, and get Algorithm \ref{alg:boil} by building on \citet{NIPS2016_1f34004e}.

-Note how we have only constrained the flow of probability, as Pagerank only ensures the global balanced condition \ref{eq:global_balanced_condition}.
+Note how we have only constrained the flow of probability, as Pagerank only ensures the global balanced condition (\cref{eq:global_balanced_condition}).
 The oracle is supposed to provide continuous paths, but we solved for a softer probabilistic constraint.
 Hence, running Algorithm \ref{alg:boil} allows us to access some information from the oracle.
 While previous work does not require an oracle, it uses hard constraints, thereby restricting custom control over the design trade-offs.
 Using the oracle formulation allows us to perform \textit{fine-grained estimation}.
+The parameters are log-probabilities for stability.